-The profits of British Empire (including accumulated revenue reserves) available for dividend and resolved to be distributed shall be paid by way of interim, final and (where applicable) special dividends among the holders of Ordinary Shares, subject to the payment of interest to the holders of Debenture Stock and Index Stock.
+The profits of the Company (including accumulated revenue reserves) available for distribution and resolved to be distributed shall be distributed by way of interim, final and (where applicable) special dividends among the holders of Ordinary Shares, subject to the payment of interest to the holders of Debenture Stock and Loan Notes.

-After meeting the liabilities of British Empire and the amounts due to Debenture on a winding up, the surplus assets shall be paid to the holders of Ordinary Shares and distributed among such holders rateably according to the amounts paid up or credited as paid up on their shares.
+After meeting the liabilities of the Company and the amounts due to Debenture Stock and Loan Note holders on a winding-up, the surplus assets shall be paid to the holders of Ordinary Shares and distributed among such holders rateably according to the amounts paid up or credited as paid up on their shares.

 The Notice of Meeting and Form of Proxy stipulate the deadlines for the valid exercise of voting rights and, other than with regard to Directors not being permitted to vote their shares on matters in which they have an interest, there are no restrictions on the voting rights of Ordinary Shares.

-British Empire is not aware of any agreements between Shareholders nor any agreements or arrangements with Shareholders which would change in the event of a change of control of British Empire.
+The Company is not aware of any agreements between shareholders or any agreements or arrangements with shareholders which would change in the event of a change of control of the Company.

-Holders of the Debenture Stock are entitled to interest paid half-yearly at the rate of 8 1/8 per cent per annum.
+Holders of the Debenture Stock are entitled to interest paid half-yearly at the rate of 8 1/8% per annum.

-The Stockholders are entitled to a repayment of principal and outstanding interest on the redemption date or, if earlier, on the occurrence of an event of default.
-The Debenture Stock is secured by a floating charge on all the assets of British Empire.
-If British Empire is liquidated the Debenture Stock is redeemable by British Empire at a price which is the higher of par and is equal to the Gross Redemption Yield at 3 p.m. on that date of the 8 3/4 per cent Treasury Stock 2017 or such other government stock as the Trustees, upon advice, may agree, together with interest accrued up to and including the date of redemption.
-Had British Empire been liquidated on 30 September 2015, the redemption payment would have amounted to £4.3 million over and above the mid-market price.
+The Debenture Stock holders are entitled to repayment of principal and outstanding interest on the redemption date or, if earlier, on the occurrence of an event of default.
+The Debenture Stock is secured by a floating charge on all of the assets of the Company.
+If the Company is liquidated the Debenture Stock is redeemable by the Company at a price which is the higher of par and the price at which the Gross Redemption Yield on the date of redemption is equivalent to the yield on a reference UK government bond, together with interest accrued up to and including the date of redemption.
+Had the Company been liquidated on 30 September 2017, the redemption premium would have amounted to £3.0m over and above the midmarket price.

 The holders of Debenture Stock have no right to attend or to vote at the general meetings of British Empire.